Architecture

 Components

-• Hub coordinator (--hub): Central HTTP server on port 4097 that tracks registered nodes, proxies requests, and aggregates logs.
+• Hub coordinator (muxd-hub): Central HTTP server on port 4097 that tracks registered nodes, proxies requests, aggregates logs, and serves the web dashboard.

 • Node registry: Nodes register via POST /api/hub/nodes/register with name, host, port, and token.
 The hub monitors health with 30-second heartbeats and marks nodes offline after 90 seconds of inactivity.